redhat-apac-stp/rosa-with-velero-restic/README.md

 You can obtain the identity of your OIDC provider using the rosa describe cluster command.

-Create a namespace for Velero with annotations leveraged by Restic, and pre-assign a privileged security context to the Velero service account that will be created during the installation.
+Create a namespace for Velero with annotations and pre-assign a privileged security context to the Velero service account that is required by Restic and Velero f.

 	oc new-project velero
 	oc annotate namespace velero openshift.io/node-selector=""